BiBicreator/ICT111-RSUROOKIE-MVP/docs/security-risk-check.md

 Continue with mitigation

 The current prototype has basic security measures suitable for an educational MVP.
-Before the final prototype, the team will strengthen administrator authentication, improve input validation, restrict uploaded file types, and continue ensuring that no unnecessary personal information is collected or exposed.
+Before the final prototype, the team will strengthen administrator authentication, improve input validation, restrict uploaded file types, and continue ensuring that is no unnecessary personal information is collected or exposed.